 - Create a bat file (such as install_gpedit.bat ) in a windows folder.

-- Then copy below command in above bat file and save.
-Please note each line of code in below script should be written in one line.
-Otherwise the bat file can not be executed successfully.
+- Then copy the below command in the above bat file and save it.
+Please note each line of code in the below script should be written in one line.
+Otherwise, the bat file can not be executed successfully.

 @echo off pushd "%~dp0" echo List all Group Policy Editor client related win10 package files to Files.txt file. dir /b C:\Windows\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientExtensions-Package~3*.mum >Files.txt dir /b C:\Windows\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~3*.mum >>Files.txt echo Run dism command to install Group Policy Editor... for /f %%i in ('findstr /i .
 Files.txt 2^>nul') do dism /online /norestart /add-package:"C:\Windows\servicing\Packages\%%i" echo. echo Group Policy Editor Installation complete. echo. pause

-- Right click above bat file and click Run as administrator menu item in the popup menu.
+- Right-click the above bat file and click the Run as administrator menu item in the popup menu.

 List all Group Policy Editor client related win10 package files to Files.txt file.
 Run dism command to install Group Policy Editor...
 Deployment Image Servicing and Management tool Version: 10.0.17134.1 Image Version: 10.0.17134.345 Processing 1 of 1 - Adding package Microsoft-Windows-GroupPolicy-ClientExtensions-Package~31bf3856ad364e35~amd64~en-GB~10.0.17134.1 [==========================100.0%==========================] The operation completed successfully.
 Deployment Image Servicing and Management tool Version: 10.0.17134.1 Image Version: 10.0.17134.345 Processing 1 of 1 - Adding package Microsoft-Windows-GroupPolicy-ClientExtensions-Package~31bf3856ad364e35~amd64~~10.0.17134.1 [==========================100.0%==========================] The operation completed successfully.
 Deployment Image Servicing and Management tool Version: 10.0.17134.1 Image Version: 10.0.17134.345 Processing 1 of 1 - Adding package Microsoft-Windows-GroupPolicy-ClientTools-Package~31bf3856ad364e35~amd64~en-GB~10.0.17134.1 [==========================100.0%==========================] The operation completed successfully.
 Deployment Image Servicing and Management tool Version: 10.0.17134.1 Image Version: 10.0.17134.345 Processing 1 of 1 - Adding package Microsoft-Windows-GroupPolicy-ClientTools-Package~31bf3856ad364e35~amd64~~10.0.17134.1 [==========================100.0%==========================] The operation completed successfully.
 Group Policy Editor Installation complete.
 Press any key to continue . . .